scikit-build/scikit-build-core/README.md

 [![Gitter][gitter-badge]][gitter-link]
 -->

-**WARNING**: Experimental.
-All configuration subject to change.
-Only `scikit_build_core.build` should be used (setuptools backend is experimental and likely to move to a separate package).
+**WARNING**: Only the pyproject-based builder should be used (setuptools backend is experimental and likely to move to a separate package), and internal API is still being solidified.
+A future version of this package will support creating new build extensions.

 The following limitations are present compared to classic scikit-build:

 - The minimum supported CMake is 3.15
 - The minimum supported Python is 3.7

-Some of these limitations might be adjusted over time, based on user requirements & effort / maintainability.

-This is very much a WIP, some missing features:

-- The extensionlib integration is missing
+Some know missing features that will be developed soon:

+- No support for caching between builds
-- No hatchling plugin yet
+- No editable mode support
 - The docs are not written
-- The logging system isn't ideal yet
 - Dedicated entrypoints are planned for projects wanting to support discovery
 - No support for other targets besides install
 - C++17 is required for the test suite because it's more fun than C++11/14
-- No support for caching between builds
-- No editable mode support
-- No extra wheel directories (like headers) supported yet
 - Wheels are not fully reproducible yet
 - Windows ARM support missing

+Other backends are also planned:

+- Setuptools integration highly experimental currently
+- The extensionlib integration is missing
+- No hatchling plugin yet

 Features over classic Scikit-build: